Who we are

 TARA was founded at a workshop in Canberra in October, 2014.
 The workshop was intended to extend and deepen an existing collaboration on adaptation to climate change between CSIRO researchers and Dr Sandra Lavorel from CNRS in France.
 We are most grateful to the Embassy of France in Australia for their support of the workshop.

-TARA includes about 30 members and associates based in nine countries (Australia, Costa Rica, France, Germany, Ireland, Peru, South Africa, Switzerland and the USA) in partner agencies including universities, CSIRO, CNRS, CIRAD, CATIE, Conservation International, WWF, IUCN, UNESCO and the French Ministry of Environment.
+TARA includes about 50 members and associates based in 13 countries (Australia, Argentina, Costa Rica, France, Germany, Indonesia, Peru, South Africa, Spain, Sweden, Switzerland, USA and Zimbabwe) in partner agencies including universities, CSIRO, CNRS, CIRAD, CATIE, Conservation International, WWF, IUCN, UNESCO and the French Ministry of Environment.

 The objectives over the short-to-medium term are to develop and consolidate the alliance and its activities and develop the TARA framework by the application of its three core concepts to case studies.
 A series of research activities are under way in France and Australia focussing on implementation of the EAP-TARA approach for climate adaptation in practice.